sara5521/Penetration-Testing-Tools/network-reconnaissance/service-enumeration/nmap/smb/README.md

 ```
 #### 📌 Purpose:
 This script shows which SMB version the server supports:
-- SMBv1 → Old and not secure (can be hacked using attacks like EternalBlue)
+- SMBv1 → Old and not secure ⚠️
-- SMBv2 / SMBv3 → Newer and more secure, but might still have weaknesses if not configured properly
+- SMBv2 / SMBv3 → Newer and more secure ✅
+#### 🧠 Why is this useful?
+- If the server supports SMBv1, it's risky and may be vulnerable to attacks like EternalBlue.
+- Tells you whether modern, secure protocols (SMBv3) are supported.
+- Important for deciding what kind of attack or enumeration you can try.

 ### 🔐 3.
 Check SMB Security Mode
 ```bash